 This rule can only be used in a Job that has a KMS configured in the Privitar Environment.
-The only KMS that is currently supported is the AWS Secrets Manager.
 For more information, see Key Management Environment Configuration.

 The options are described in the following table and assume that the original value is not null: